 - Patrons must not sit or stand in aisles or block entry doors or emergency exits.

-- Some sporting and other activities can be dangerous.
-Patrons viewing such activities do so at their own risk.
+- Some sporting and other events at the Stadium can be dangerous.
+Patrons attending such events do so at their own risk.

 - Pass outs do not apply at all events.
 At some events, exit turnstiles may operate allowing re-entry with a valid ticket.